-mmWave Demo Visualizer and Sensing Estimator are web-based tools that enhance the evaluation of TI mmWave sensors.
+mmWave Studio is a collection of tools that enhance the evaluation of TI mmWave sensors.
 These easy-to-use tools provide capability to evaluate and prototype chirp designs and experiment with the the out-of-the-box demo.
 The tools are hosted directly on TI.com and enable interaction with the mmWave sensor evaluation modules.
 The tools can also be saved for offline use.

 - mmWave Studio